June 1, 2023

 stack of magazines

-What is Saddle-Stitch?
+What is Saddle Stitching?

 booklets off bookletmaker

-What is Perfect Bound?
+What is Perfect Binding?

 perfect bound journals